kljr/SpringboardVM/README.md

 sets the admin password to "admin".
 * Provides shell aliases and functions to quickly navigate the directory hierarchy and perform tasks.
 * Provides automatic DB backups when you halt or destroy the VM, and backups on demand (requires vagrant triggers plugin).
-* Creates Drush aliases from host to guest which match your docroot folder name: `drush @#docroot`, allowing you to keep your aliases short and simple.
+* Creates Drush aliases from host to guest which match your project_root folder name: `drush @#project_root`, allowing you to keep your aliases short and simple.
 The "#" is not a typo, it's a configurable prefix which allows you to run multiple installs of SpringboardVM and not have conflicting aliases.